Lower School at Senesh

 • 6th grade: Four days at Teva, a Jewish environmental retreat in Connecticut where students experience nature and learn about sustainability

-• 7th grade: Three days in Washington D.C., where students tour the Capitol Building, perform at the Shakespeare Folger Library, and experience the Holocaust Museum
+• 7th grade: Three days in Washington D.C., where students tour the Capitol Building, visit Dr. Martin Luther King, Jr.’s memorial, and experience the Holocaust Museum

 • 8th grade: A two-week trip to Israel, where students experience a profound culmination of so much they have studied in Hebrew, Judaic Studies, and humanities at Senesh.